DUTyimmy/MFNet/README.md

 The evaluation code can be found in [here](https://github.com/jiwei0921/Saliency-Evaluation-Toolbox).

 ## Saliency maps & trained checkpoint
-We offer our saliency maps and checkpoints on various backbones (including DenseNet-169, ResNet-101, ResNet-50 and VGG-16) for more convenient comparison in the future. the results in our paper are all come from the model based on DenseNet-169, and we also highly recommend the following researchers adopt same backbone for a more fair and convenient comparison.
+We offer our saliency maps and checkpoints on various backbones (including DenseNet-169, ResNet-101, ResNet-50 and VGG-16) for more convenient comparison in the future.
+The results in our paper are all come from the model based on DenseNet-169, and we also highly recommend the following researchers adopt same backbone for a more fair and convenient comparison.
 ### Saliency maps
 link: https://pan.baidu.com/s/1IRTEaEicYaCJ2TYjZV1lZA.    code: oipw
 ### Checkpoints